pzembrod/cc64/doc/Design.md

 ### The parser-codegen source group

-This module group consists of a number of source files layered on top of each other, each file or module using the service of the module underneath or, in the case of parser.fth, of the two modules underneath.
+This source group consists of a number of source files layered on top of each other, each file or module using the service of the module underneath or, in the case of parser.fth, of the two modules underneath.
 The interfaces between the modules are extremely wide, representing entire